 Stunning songwriting.
 A triumph of modern melodic folk rock. - Hamilton Blues

 By turns confessional and narrative, the tunes here are presented in an unadorned performance and production style that throws their lyrical and melodic content into sharp relief.
-Name-checking this material influence-wise would include some fine artists such as Joe Ely, Townes Van Zandt and John Prine.
+Name-checking this material influence-wise would include some fine artists such as Joe Ely, Warren Zevon and Townes Van Zandt.
 Lucas Stagg measures up well against such vintage stuff while projecting his own clear style, no mean feat in itself.
-Whether it’s the James Burton chug of ‘Hell Bent’ or the straight-up country cautionary tale ‘Doin’ Time’, the order of the day is sharp playing, strong clear vocal harmonies and melodies that stick in the mind.
+Whether it’s the James Burton chug of ‘Hell Bent’ or the straight-up cautionary tale ‘Doin’ Time’, the order of the day is sharp playing, strong clear vocal harmonies and melodies that stick in the mind.

 Production: A / Performance: A